benjaminion/upgrading-ethereum-book/src/book.md

 ##### Ethereum prioritises liveness

-The Ethereum&nbsp;2 consensus protocol prioritises liveness: in the case of a network partition the nodes on each side of the partition will continue to produce blocks.
+The Ethereum consensus protocol offers both safety and liveness in good network conditions, but prioritises liveness when things are not running so smoothly.
+In the case of a network partition the nodes on each side of the partition will continue to produce blocks.
 However, finality (a safety property) will no longer occur on both sides of the partition.
 Depending on the proportion of stake managed by each side, either one side or neither side will continue to finalise.

 Eventually, unless the partition is resolved, both sides will regain finality due to the novel [inactivity leak](/part2/incentives/inactivity/) mechanism.
 But this results in the ultimate safety failure.
-Each chain will finalise a different history and will become irreconcilable and independent forever.
+Each chain will finalise a different history and the two chains will become irreconcilable and independent forever.

-It's worth noting that typical proof of work based algorithms also prioritise liveness over safety.
-In fact, Bitcoin and Ethereum's proof of work offer no safety guarantee at all; they have no concept of finality.
-At any time somebody might reveal a heavier chain that rewrites history.
-Even under non-adversarial conditions, minor forks happen frequently and there is no guarantee that different nodes will give you the same answer.
-Exchanges typically use a proxy for safety that requires waiting for a certain number of blocks to be built on top of a transaction before it is considered final, but that's only a statistical guarantee, and is no guarantee at all in the face of a 51% attack.[^fn-cdc-40k]
+#### Finality

+We're going to be discussing finality a good deal over the following sections, which is a safety property of the chain.

+Finality is the idea that there are blocks that will never be reverted.
+When a block has been finalised, all the honest nodes on the network have agreed that the block will forever remain part of the chain's history, and therefore that all of its ancestors will remain in the chain's history.
+Finality makes your payment for pizza as irrevocable as if you'd handed over cash.
+It is the ultimate protection against double-spending.[^fn-finality-not-absolute]

+[^fn-finality-not-absolute]: It's worth noting that finality is never absolute.
+Whatever any protocol claims, if a supermajority of nodes agrees (for example via a software upgrade) to revert a bunch of finalised blocks, then that's going to happen.
+Ultimately, as in all things, the concept of finality is subservient to social consensus.

+Some consensus protocols, like classical PBFT, or Tendermint, finalise every round (every block).
+As soon as a round's worth of transactions has been included on the chain, all the nodes agree that it will be there forever.
+On the one hand, these protocols are very "safe": once a transaction has been included on-chain, it will never be reverted.
+On the other hand, they are vulnerable to liveness failures: if the nodes cannot come to agreement &ndash; for example, if more than one third of them are down or unavailable &ndash; then no transactions can be added to the chain and it will stop dead.

+Other consensus protocols, such as Bitcoin's Nakamoto consensus, do not have any finality mechanism at all.
+There is always the possibility that someone will reveal an alternative, heavier chain.
+When this happens, all honest nodes must reorg their chains accordingly, reverting whatever transactions they previously processed.
+Heuristics such as how many confirmations your block has are only approximations to finality, they are not guarantees.[^fn-cdc-40k]

 [^fn-cdc-40k]: At the time of writing, at least one exchange requires [40000 confirmations](https://www.reddit.com/r/Crypto_com/comments/w9qmbx/40000_confirmations_and_7_days_to_send_etc_to_cdc/) for deposits from the Ethereum Classic network.
 That means that forty thousand blocks must be built on top of a block containing the deposit transaction before the exchange will process it, which takes about six days.
 The requirement reflects concern about the vulnerability of ETC's low hash rate proof of work chain to 51% attacks - it is relatively easy for an attacker to revert blocks at will.
 The reality is that, in the face of a well-crafted 51% attack, no number of confirmations is truly safe.

-#### Finality

-Ethereum's proof of stake mechanism prioritises liveness, but unlike proof of work it also strives to offer a safety guarantee under favourable circumstances.
+Ethereum's consensus layer prioritises liveness, but also strives to offer a safety guarantee in the form of finality when circumstances are favourable.
+This is an attempt to gain the best of both worlds.
+Vitalik has [defended this](https://ethresear.ch/t/explaining-the-liveness-guarantee/4228/8?u=benjaminion) as follows.

+> The general principle is that you want to give users "as much consensus as possible": if there’s $>2/3$ then we get regular consensus, but if there's $<2/3$ then there’s no excuse to just stall and offer nothing, when clearly it’s still possible for the chain to keep growing albeit at a temporarily lower level of security for the new blocks.
+If an individual application is unhappy with that lower level of security, it’s free to ignore those blocks until they get finalized.[^fn-liveness-during-nonfinality]

+[^fn-liveness-during-nonfinality]: The value of this was evident when the beacon chain [stopped finalising](https://offchain.medium.com/post-mortem-report-ethereum-mainnet-finality-05-11-2023-95e271dfd8b2) for around an hour on the 12th of May, 2023.
+Participation in consensus dropped from over 99% of validators to around 40% for the duration.
+Ordinary Ethereum users and applications, however, would have barely noticed.
+Blocks continued to be produced (albeit fewer than normal) and transactions continued to be executed.

-Safety in Ethereum&nbsp;2 is called "finality", and is delivered by the Casper FFG mechanism that we'll explore shortly.
-The idea is that, as the blockchain progresses, all honest validators agree on blocks that they will never revert.
-That block (a checkpoint) and all its ancestor blocks are then "final" - they will never change, and if you consult any honest node in the network about them or their ancestors you will always get the same answer.
-Thus, finality is a safety property: once finality has been conferred, nothing bad ever happens.
+Finality in Ethereum's consensus layer is delivered by the Casper FFG mechanism that we'll exploring soon.
+The idea is that, periodically, all honest validators agree on fairly recent checkpoint blocks that they will never revert.
+That block and all its ancestor blocks are then "final" - they will never change, and if you consult any honest node in the network about them or their ancestors you will always get the same answer.

 <a id="img_consensus_finality"></a>
 <figure class="diagram" style="width: 80%">